Author: Mike Massimino

 Mike’s background was a modest one.
 His father was a safety inspector for the New York City Fire Department, and his mother was a seamstress.
 Mike wasn’t the best in school, but he was the best all-rounder.
 He went to undergraduate school at Columbia and later applied to MIT for graduate school.
 In fact, Mike mistakenly applied to the wrong graduate program, was accepted, then had to withdraw and reapply to the correct one.
 He struggled with his master’s degree and faced a tough choice about what to do next.
 Fortunately, he had a mentor who encouraged him to keep going after what he was passionate about.
 Mike decided to go for his PhD at MIT but performed horribly at his first qualifying exam.
 With the help of other PhD candidates and his own dogged determination to succeed, Mike passed the qualifying exam the second time.

-That’s one of the main themes throughout his book.
+That’s one of the main themes throughout Spaceman: An Astronaut’s Unlikely Journey to Unlock the Secrets of the Universe.
 Don’t give up; go back and try harder.
 Mike faced failure multiple times, both academically and professionally.
 He learned that success isn’t a one-man show.
 Teamwork and family are two of the other leitmotifs recurring throughout his life.